ivonunes/plumekit/docs/portability.md

 - **Native** (`plumekit serve`): the server serves any file under `Public/` at its URL path (`Public/images/logo.png` → `/images/logo.png`).
-It is path-traversal-safe, sets `Content-Type` by file extension, and sends a `Cache-Control` header.
+It is path-traversal-safe, sets `Content-Type` by file extension and sends a `Cache-Control` header.
 Static files take priority for GET;
   a miss falls through to your routes.
 - **Cloudflare**: `plumekit build --target cloudflare` copies `Public/` → `dist/cloudflare/public`, and the generated `wrangler.toml` gets an `[assets]`